Rubbernecking with the Locals

 What’s going on here?

-We like knowing that no matter how bad things are for us, or how terrible our day is, there are at least a few people on the news that have it worse.
+We like knowing that no matter how bad things are for us, or how crappy our day is, there are at least a few people on the news that have it worse.

 So I’m trying to wean myself off of my local news addiction.
 I’m not replacing it with anything.
 I’m just stopping.
 I’ve had varying degrees of success over the past few months, because I love reading the local news.